 Are low calorie snacks healthy?

-You may be thinking, "This sounds great but that sounds like a calorie-loaded combo."
+You may be thinking, “This sounds great but I’m worried about calories.”

 A well-balanced snack helps provide your body with nutrients to help you feel your best.
 And a well-balanced day of eating prevents those ‘binge-like’, out-of-control feelings that can happen when we chronically under-fuel.
 Full, balanced snacks regulate appetite and keep you in control.